Oprah's Favorite Things 2021: Must-have gifts on Amazon | CNN Underscored

 Bossy Cosmetics Power Woman Essentials Lipsticks ($65; amazon.com)

-“When the mask comes off, it’s prime time to put on beautiful lipstick,” writes Oprah in the gift guide—and we say cheers to that.
-After a lipstick-less year, these four shades of red will lend some glamour to any look, whether it’s for the boardroom or a night on the town.
+“When the mask comes off, it’s prime time to put on beautiful lipstick,” writes Oprah in the gift guide — and we say cheers to that.
+After a lipstickless year, these four shades of red will lend some glamour to any look, whether it’s for the boardroom or a night on the town.

-The travel-sized step-sibling of Philips’ much-loved Sonicare toothbrush, gift this to your favorite traveler for their first post-Covid jaunts.
-It’s powered by AAA batteries that last up to three months and mean they never have to worry about charging on the go.

 Footnanny Olive Oil Pedicure Collection ($119.20; amazon.com)

 This kit is by the person who literally looks after Oprah’s feet, so you know it’s good.
-It’s all based on olive oil and comes with soaking salts, a buffer, and everything else someone needs to keep their feet looking sandal-ready, even in the winter.
+It’s all based on olive oil and comes with soaking salts, a buffer and everything else someone needs to keep their feet looking sandal-ready, even in the winter.

+“You can count on Tory Burch to make boots built for rain and snow that are so good-looking, you’ll want to wear them when there’s nary a cloud in the sky,” Winfrey writes.
+“The color on these brightens up a dark day or outfit, and they have a slip-resistant lug sole and a slight wedge inside for even more of an uplifting effect.”

-Omi Woods 18-Karat Gold Vermeil-Coin Necklace ($135; amazon.com)
+Omi Woods 18-Karat Gold Vermeil Coin Necklace ($135; amazon.com)

-These beautiful coin necklaces aren’t only incredibly stylish, but, as Oprah mentions, have a deeper meaning “paying homage to the African diaspora”—whether you opt for Cleopatra or, another of Oprah’s picks, the Statue of Libery reimagined as an African-American woman.
+These beautiful coin necklaces aren’t only incredibly stylish; as Oprah mentions, they have a deeper meaning “paying homage to the African diaspora” — whether you opt for Cleopatra or, another of Oprah’s picks, the Statue of Liberty reimagined as an African American woman.

 Melt Fit Essential Solids Leggings ($60; amazon.com)

-Like a second-skin, these super-soft leggings hug curves and have a high waist for all-day comfort.
-And, like all good pieces of clothing, it has a pocket to keep essentials in.
+Like a second skin, these super-soft leggings hug curves and have a high waist for all-day comfort.
+And, like all good pieces of clothing, they have a pocket to keep essentials in.

 Mi Cocina The Classic Apron ($99; amazon.com)